×

 Healthcare In Five: Director of Nursing

 Are you a registered nurse considering stepping into a leadership role as a director of nursing?
 As one of the top positions for nursing professionals, they’re responsible for leading and managing registered nurses in hospitals and other healthcare facilities.
-Learn how you can start working toward this career path today.

-What Is A Nursing Director?
+What is a Nursing Director?

-What Does A Director of Nursing Do?
+What does a Director of Nursing do?

 Nursing directors are responsible for the management and oversight a nursing departments administrative functions.
 In many cases, they step away from everyday patient care to guide, manage, and build up nursing teams while overseeing the day-to-day operations of registered nurses under their supervision.
 Common responsibilities include: